 If you can't be there in person, check out the YouTube livestream here.

-Dogs are most welcome at the regatta provided they're kept under control, so don't worry about leaving them at home!
+Dogs are very welcome at the regatta provided they're kept under control, so don't worry about leaving them at home!
 It's a great day out for the whole family with lots going on.
 There really is no atmosphere quite like it.

 The gate opening times are: